 I hereby certify that —

-(a) I accept full responsibility for the plan shown on Plan No. …… and the authorised survey it represents;
+(a) I accept full responsibility for the plan shown on Plan No. .......... and the authorised survey it represents; and

-(b) the plan of survey is an accurate representation of the results, observations, measurements, calculations and adopted values which have been validated and found to be accurate and in strict accordance with the Licensed Surveyors (General Surveying Practice) Regulations 1961 and in particular regulations 23 and 34 of those regulations;
+(b) the plan of survey is an accurate representation of the results, observations, measurements, calculations and adopted values which have been validated and found to be accurate and in strict accordance with the Licensed Surveyors (General Surveying Practice) Regulations 1961 and in particular regulations 23 and 34 of those regulations; and